cli99/flops-profiler/README.md

 Note: 1.
 A module can have torch.nn.module or torch.nn.functional to compute logits (e.g. CrossEntropyLoss).
 They are not counted as submodules, thus not to be printed out.
 However they make up the difference between a parent's MACs (or latency) and the sum of its submodules'.
 2. Number of floating-point operations is a theoretical estimation, thus FLOPS computed using that could be larger than the maximum system throughput.
-3. The fwd latency listed in the top module's profile is directly captured at the module forward function in PyTorch, thus it's less than the fwd latency shown above which is captured in DeepSpeed.
+3. The fwd latency listed in the top module's profile is directly captured at the module forward function in PyTorch.

 BertModel(
   109.48 M, 100.00% Params, 11.17 GMACs, 100.00% MACs, 11.95 ms, 100.00% latency, 1.87 TFLOPS,